 Year 8 Topics

-Elements and Principles Further studies on the Elements of Art - Line, Shape, Colour, Value, Space & Composition.
+Elements and Principles: Further studies on the Elements of Art - Line, Shape, Colour, Value, Space and Composition.

 Graphics: typography, typographical illustration & illuminated letters.